If you want more revenues, you should start treating your customers in a friendlier manner. These numbers say so.

 When agents try to upsell or cross-sell, customers are thinking of one thing: What s in it for me?
 So agents must always answer this unspoken question to give customers a good reason to accept their offer.
 Doing this can drive up to $20 million in annual revenues.

-Being more warm and friendly can indeed have positive results!
-Hopefully, these insights will serve as reminders for both managers and agents to treat customers as friends they want to keep.
 Reach out to our Open Access BPO team today to turn these insights into progressive strategies.
 Our tried-and-true onboarding, uptraining, and upskilling modules produce experienced agents who can drive up your revenues through customer trust and retention.
 Flexible, cost-effective solutions await your brand.